The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 The fundamental right to property is protected by the German constitution, which only allows the government to expropriate for public interest, if authorised by German law, for appropriate cause and against compensation.
 There are federal and federal state laws enabling expropriation.
 The procedure varies, depending on the law it is based on.
 Compensation is based on the market value of the property at the time of expropriation.

 Asset deals are subject to RETT, with the percentage varying between 3.5% and 6.5% depending on the federal state.
 VAT is normally not applicable to the sale of real estate.
-If the property is sold business to business, the seller can waive the VAT exemption, thus having VAT of 19% apply.
+If the property is sold B2B, the seller can waive the VAT exemption, thus VAT of 19% applies.
 The buyer has to pay this VAT to the tax authorities (reverse charge).
 If the buyer intends to use the real estate to render non-VAT-exempt supplies, the VAT triggered may be reclaimed as input VAT; hence no VAT would actually be payable.

 Share deals may be structured in a RETT-optimised way.
-Usually less than 95% of the shares are transferred to one buyer with either the seller retaining the remaining stake, or a second buyer acquiring the remaining shares.
-If the interest in a partnership is transferred, RETT is not triggered if less than 95% of the interest is transferred to a new partner within five years.
+Usually less than 95% of the shares are transferred to one buyer, with either the seller retaining the remaining stake, or a second buyer acquiring the remaining shares.
+If the interest in a partnership is transferred, RETT is not triggered if less than 95% of the interest is transferred to new partners within five years.
 As a result, a buyer normally acquires less than 95%, with an option to acquire the remaining interest after five years.
-However, the German legislator plans to tighten these rules in the first half of 2020.
+However, the German legislator plans to tighten these rules.

 Generally, there are no legal restrictions on foreign investors acquiring real estate in Germany.

-However, as a consequence of stricter money-laundering rules from the beginning of 2020, a notary may only notarise a real estate sale and purchase agreement with a foreign entity as buyer and therefore a foreign entity can only acquire real estate in Germany if the entity is registered in the German ultimate beneficial owner register (Transparenzregister).
+However, a notary may only notarise a real estate sale and purchase agreement with a foreign entity as the buyer and therefore a foreign entity can only acquire real estate in Germany if the entity is registered in the German ultimate beneficial owner register (Transparenzregister).
 Due to the European single market, registrations in an equivalent register of an EU member state are also sufficient.

-Portfolios are often financed by syndicated loans involving different lenders and secured debt is traded between the lenders.
-For refinancing, the so-called “Pfandbrief” is often used.
+Portfolios are often financed by syndicated loans involving different lenders, and secured debt is traded between the lenders.
+For refinancing, the so-called Pfandbrief (covered bond) is often used.
 In this case, the loan and the granted security must comply with a strict standard.

-Furthermore, sale-and-leaseback transactions can be seen as a different form of financing, as the former owner and now tenant of the property activates new liquidity.
+Furthermore, sale-and-leaseback transactions can be seen as a different form of financing, as the former owner/now tenant of the property activates new liquidity.

 In addition, the typical security package includes the assignment of rental income, claims under the acquisition agreement, the property management agreement, insurances and contractor agreements.
 Bank accounts and shares or interest are pledged to the financing bank.
 The property/asset manager is expected to conclude a duty of care agreement.